The CBC Mystery Project

 "Radio's Outstanding Theatre of Thrills!"

-Canada and beyond."
-But beyond the rhetoric, these are generally class productions, well-written and acted.
+But beyond the rhetoric, these are generally class productions, well-written and acted -- and that includes mysteries.

 Report respectfully submitted by Kevin Burton Smith.
 Thanks to Geoff Loker for a well-deserved poke in the ribs.